cloudposse/terraform-aws-ecs-container-definition/README.md

 **Got a question?**

-File a GitHub [issue](https://github.com/cloudposse/terraform-aws-ecs-container-definitions/issues), send us an [email](mailto:hello@cloudposse.com) or reach out to us on [Gitter](https://gitter.im/cloudposse/).
+File a GitHub [issue](https://github.com/cloudposse/terraform-aws-ecs-container-definition/issues), send us an [email](mailto:hello@cloudposse.com) or reach out to us on [Gitter](https://gitter.im/cloudposse/).

 ## Contributing

 ### Bug Reports & Feature Requests

-Please use the [issue tracker](https://github.com/cloudposse/terraform-aws-ecs-container-definitions/issues) to report any bugs or file feature requests.
+Please use the [issue tracker](https://github.com/cloudposse/terraform-aws-ecs-container-definition/issues) to report any bugs or file feature requests.

 ### Developing

-If you are interested in being a contributor and want to get involved in developing `terraform-aws-ecs-container-definitions`, we would love to hear from you!
+If you are interested in being a contributor and want to get involved in developing `terraform-aws-ecs-container-definition`, we would love to hear from you!
 Shoot us an [email](mailto:hello@cloudposse.com).

 In general, PRs are welcome.
 We follow the typical "fork-and-pull" Git workflow.